 7th and 8th Grades: Balancing Community and Individual Identity

 Seventh and 8th grades are when teens further develop their individual Jewish identity by applying their values and beliefs to contemporary local and global issues.
 Classes meet weekly and the evening begins with a communal dinner.

-Eight graders use curriculum developed by Jewish Lens to use photography to capture their unique perspective on a particular student-determined theme, often integrating traditional texts and personalized midrash (commentary).
-The culmination of the program is an congregation-wide in mid-May.
+Students use curriculum developed by Jewish Lens to use photography to capture their unique perspective on a particular student-determined theme, often integrating traditional texts and personalized midrash (commentary).
+The culmination of the program is an congregation-wide photography exhibition.
 JRC member, photojournalist and artistic mentor Richard Cahan work with students intensively to develop their skills in taking and interpreting photographs.

 Each month, JRC's high school students gather for an informal evening of pizza and conversation on a variety of topics from a Jewish perspective.
 Most months include guest presenters including social activists, artists, community organizers and other dynamic individuals.
 This unique program offers our 9th-12th graders a wonderful opportunity to meet regularly in a low-key setting.